 The credit union is organized into three principal governing bodies:

-The Audit Committee is responsible for a regular examination of credit union records, and to assure compliance with the rules and regulations under which the credit union operates.
+The Supervisory Committee is responsible for a regular examination of credit union records, and to assure compliance with the rules and regulations under which the credit union operates.
 In addition to the supervisory committee’s annual review, the Department of Banking & Finance through the State of Georgia examines credit union records annually.